What trail running emergency kit should I take with me?

 If I’m not planning to run in the dark then I won’t carry my running headlamp.
-But I stash, in the same pouch as the first aid kit, this perfect little emergency headlamp, just in case I get stuck out in low light or darkness falls.
+But I stash, in the same pouch as the first aid kit, this perfect little emergency headlamp, just in case I get stuck out in low light or darkness falls (it happens!).

 PETZL e+LITE - 50 Lumen Emergency Headlamp